codio-content/cs-intro-python-operators/.guides/content/13-6-Dictionary-subtraction-6854.md

 Some of these words are names and possessives.
 Others, like “rencontre”, are no longer in common use.
 But a few are common words that should really be in the list!

-Python provides a data structure called <span>set</span> that provides many common set operations.
-You can read about them in Section [sets], or read the documentation at <http://docs.python.org/3/library/stdtypes.html#types-set>.
+6. Python provides a data structure called <span>`set`</span> that provides many common set operations.
+You can read about them in Section 19.5, or read the documentation at <http://docs.python.org/3/library/stdtypes.html#types-set>.

    Write a program that uses set subtraction to find words in the book that are not in the word list.
 Solution: <http://thinkpython2.com/code/analyze_book2.py>.